neoforged/.github/primers/26.2/index.md

     - `GraphicsWorkarounds` -> `GlHeuristics`, `HintsAndWorkarounds`; not one-to-one
         - `alwaysCreateFreshImmediateBuffer` is removed
     - `GpuFormat` - An object representing the format and color components of a pixel.
+- `com.mojang.blaze3d.audio.OpenAlUtil#checkALError`, `checkALCError`, `audioFormatToOpenAl` are now `public` from package-private
+- `com.mojang.blaze3d.buffers.GpuBuffer$MappedView` -> `GpuBufferSlice$MappedView`, not one-to-one
 - `com.mojang.blaze3d.opengl`
+    - `BufferStorage#mapBuffer` replaced by `GpuBuffer#map`, `GpuBufferSlice#map`
+    - `DirectStateAccess` methods are now `public` from package-private
+        - `bindFrameBufferTextures` now has an overload that takes in arrays for the color and mip levels, along with an `int` for the mip level depth
+    - `FrameBufferAttachment` - An object that is bound to a framebuffer, like a texture.
+    - `FrameBufferCache` - A cache that creates framebuffers given its attachments.
+    - `GlBuffer` now takes in a `boolean` for whether a persistent buffer can be mapped rather than the persistent `ByteBuffer`
+        - `persistentBuffer` replaced by `mappedBuffer`, not one-to-one
+        - `canPersistentMap` - Whether the persistent buffer can be mapped to another buffer.
+        - `mappingFlags` - The flags that define how the persistent buffer should be mapped.
+        - `mappingRefCount` - The number of buffers currently mapped to the persistent buffer.
+        - `checkCanBeUsed` - Checks whether the persistent buffer can be mapped.
+        - `$GlMappedView` replaced by `GpuBufferSlice$MappedView`, not one-to-one
     - `GlCommandEncoder#finishRenderPass` -> `CommandEncoder#submitRenderPass`
     - `GlConst`
         - `toGl(DestFactor)`, `toGl(SourceFactor)` -> `toGl(BlendFactor)`